 #8 – BURIAL CLOTHES COSTS

-Some families want their loved one to be dressed in proper clothes for the visitation, funeral, and disposition.
+Burial clothes cost is one of the funeral expenses people overlook.
+Some families want their loved ones to be dressed in proper clothes for the visitation, funeral, and disposition.

 Most funeral homes offer unique burial clothes for this wardrobe need.
 You can purchase complete outfits including complete burial clothing and burial shoes from the funeral home.